albertogd/aap_tools/docs/hardening/hardening_ssh_connections_hosts.md

 ### Automating all the configuration

-All the configuration can be easily automated using the **template** module, and templating the configuration files `/etc/security/access.conf`, `/etc/sssd/sssd.conf` and `/etc/ssh/sshd_config`.
+All the configuration can be easily automated using the **template** module, and applying the configuration (`/etc/security/access.conf`, `/etc/sssd/sssd.conf` and `/etc/ssh/sshd_config`) to all the managed hosts.

+**NOTE**: As we're changing the connection security parameters of the target hosts, be very careful.
+A wrong configuration could cause sshd service not being able to start, a user (who should) not being able to access, etc.

 ## Summary